Boli and payasam, a match made in heaven!!!

 For making dough

-- All purpose flour or Maida- 1 cup
+- All purpose flour or Maida- 1 1/2 cups

 - Ghee- to spread over the boli

-- 1 cup of all purpose flour makes 5 to 6 boli, you’ll have some leftover filling as well.
+- 1 1/2 cups of all-purpose flour makes 5 to 6 boli, you’ll have some leftover filling as well.
 So if you want to use up all the filling, add 2 cups of flour and water accordingly to make a soft dough.

-- Knead the dough well and pour oil over the dough, combine well and let stand for 30 minutes.
+- Knead the dough well and pour ghee over the dough, combine well and let stand for 30 minutes.